 The Audit Committee is chaired by a Non-Executive Director, Steven Grapstein.
 The Committee may examine any matters relating to the financial affairs of the Group.
 This includes review of the annual financial statements prior to their approval by the Board, together with accounting policies and compliance with accounting standards, and of internal control procedures and monthly financial reporting, and other related functions as the Committee may require.
 The Non-Executive Directors have access to the Group's auditors and legal advisers at any time without Executive Directors being present.

-Andrew Christopher Roberts FCCA, 52, was appointed as Chairman of the Nominations and Remuneration Committee on 7 May 2013.
+Andrew Christopher Roberts FCCA, 54, was appointed as Chairman of the Nominations and Remuneration Committee on 7 May 2013.
 He was appointed to the Board on 6 June 2002.
 He is a fellow of the Chartered Association of Certified Accountants.
-He is a director of Como Holdings (UK) Ltd which has retail, hotel and real estate operations in the UK, and was formerly Finance Director of an AIM listed financial services group.
+He is Managing Director of Como Holdings (UK) Ltd which has retail, hotel and real estate operations in the UK and was formerly Finance Director of an AIM listed financial services group.
 Como Holdings (UK) Ltd is a company ultimately owned by Mr Ong Beng Seng and Mrs Christina Ong.

-Christophe Cornu, 51, was appointed on 7 May 2013 and is an independent Director.
-He is Chief Commercial Officer for Nestle Nespresso SA, a specialist in high quality portioned premium coffee and is a director of Nespresso France SARL, Nespresso Italiana SPA and Nestle Nespresso Beijing Ltd. He also holds a board position at Kiabi SA.
+Christophe Cornu, 54, was appointed on 7 May 2013 and is an independent Non-Executive Director.
+He is CEO of Nestle Suisse SA, having previously been Chief Commercial Officer for Nestle Nespresso SA.

 Kate Anthony Wilkinson, LLB, is a qualified Solicitor and member of the Law Society of England & Wales.
 Previously an Associate with a large Solicitors firm, Kate moved in-house and has held senior legal positions, including as General Counsel and company secretary, of a number of multi-national companies, including Alcan.
 Kate joined Mulberry as Head of Group Legal in 2011 and was appointed Company Secretary on 17th August 2011.